What to expect from our article

 Places to stay in Chepstow

-With Chepstow being a small village places to stay are limited to mostly to b&b options and we will list some of our favourites however, if you are looking for more of a luxurious stay then we have the perfect hotel for you.
+With Chepstow being a small village, places to stay are limited to mostly b&b options and we will list some of our favourites.
+However, if you are looking for more of a luxurious stay, then we have the perfect hotel for you.

-No8 Accommodation is a 3 storey townhouse, the house itself dates back to the 18th century and was once a public house.
-It is located within a 2-minute walk from Chepstow High street and a 5-minute walk from the local train or bus station, making it easy to get to.
-There are three rooms available and all three are inspired by Farrow and Ball.
+No8 Accommodation is a 3-storey townhouse.
+The house itself dates back to the 18th century and was once a public house.
+It is located within a 2-minute walk from Chepstow High Street and a 5-minute walk from the local train or bus station, making it easy to get to.
+There are three rooms available, and all three are inspired by Farrow and Ball.
 Each of the rooms has a historical character with modern facilities.
-The rum and gin room both have en-suites and the larger whisky room has its own separate sole use bathroom.
+The rum and gin rooms both have en-suites and the larger whisky room has its own separate sole-use bathroom.
 There is free wifi, and a communal lounge and kitchen are included in the price.

 History of Chepstow